 James advises on patent validity, infringement, and enforceability, as well as freedom to operate within a particular technological space.
 He represents clients in computer graphics, computer communications technology, computer architecture, and bioinformatics, as well as university technology transfer offices.
-He has represented clients in intellectual property litigation in venues that include U.S. district courts and before the U.S. International Trade Commission.
+He has represented clients in intellectual property litigation in venues that include U.S. district courts, the U.S. International Trade Commission.
 Fluent in Mandarin Chinese, James also advises his clients on protecting their intellectual property in the Far East.
-His representative technology areas include analog and digital circuits, natural language processing, semiconductors, optics, ultra-violet/laser equipment, image processing, hard disk drives, Radio-Frequency antennas, nanodevices, microprocessor design, computer networking, encryption and data compression, computer simulation, and business methods.
+His representative technology areas include medical devices, analog and digital circuits, natural language processing, semiconductors, optics, ultra-violet/laser equipment, image processing, hard disk drives, Radio-Frequency antennas, nanodevices, microprocessor design, computer networking, encryption and data compression, computer simulation, and business methods.

 Prior to joining the firm, James was a partner in the San Diego, California office of a national law firm as a member of its Patents Group and he focused on electrical and communications technology, software, and business methods.